 Q. Describe the most common types of jobs you do for your clients.

 A. The most common work I perform is starting and maintaining locs.
 I use the palm roll method, ensuring that each loc is neither to small nor too large as they become thinner overtime.
 This, along with shampooing is an extremely important part of the journey.
-Hair products often builds up in locs causing them to become heavy.
+Hair products often builds up in locs causing them to become dull and heavy.
 Therefore, I'm conscientious about shampooing well.
 During your service, I will provide you with information to assist with caring for locs on a long term basis, just as I'd cared for mine.
-Please feel free to arrive with a list of questions, if I don't know the answer, I will do the research for you.
+Please feel free to arrive with a list of questions, if I don't know have answers, I will do the research for you.

 Q. Describe three recent jobs you've completed.

 A. Within the last 30 days, I've treated several locs that were dull, had product build up, and that were growing together.
 This treatment may take up to one hour but it is highly effective and is recommended for 3-4 consecutive months.
 Ask about this service during your consultation or visit.

 Q. What advice do you have for a customer looking to hire a provider like you?

 A. Ask a loctician if they use beeswax, Shea butter, or thick pomades such as heavy grease.
 These products are not water soluble.

 Ask what size each loc will be.
 Each loc should be not much smaller or larger than the circumference of a number two pencil.